pjbartlein/PaleoCalAdjust/f90/README.md

 - `demo_01_pseudo_daily_interp.f90` and `demo_02_adjust_1yr.f90` are stand-alone programs, writing only to the console;
 - `demo_03_adjust_TraCE_ts.f90` reads, for example, the file `TraCE_c30r40_tas_land_monlen0ka_Jan-Dec.csv` in the folder `TraCE_example` and writes a paleo calendar-adjusted output file into the same folder.

-All programs write progress information to the console.
+Most of the programs write progress information to the console.

 With the exception of directory paths, the same code compiles and runs on the following systems: